paulio11/P5-Pokebox/README.md

 Leveraging React in the development of Pokébox enabled me to harness the power of components, which presented numerous benefits such as:

-- React components can be reused across different parts of the application, saving time and effort.
+- They can be reused across different parts of the application, saving time and effort.
 - Components allow for a hierarchical and organized structure, simplifying the management and expansion of the codebase.
 - Components promote clean and modular code, making it easier to understand, update, and maintain the application.
 - Specific components can be updated without requiring a full page reload through React's virtual DOM, resulting in faster and more responsive user interfaces.

+The following are some of my components that appear across multiple pages.

 #### [Ball.js](https://github.com/paulio11/P5-Pokebox/blob/main/src/components/Ball.js)